Master of Science in Conservation

 The programme offers mandatory and elective courses on contemporary themes in the field of conservation.
 The elective courses include individual courses that allow you to design your own individual courses to create a unique academic profile.
 An individual study plan, that includes a time plan, your selection of courses and your choice of specialisation, is established at the start of the programme.

-If you are a conservator looking to specialise we recommend you apply to the Master’s Programme in Conservation with a Specialisation in Conservation of Cultural Heritage Objects.
+If you are a conservator looking to specialise we recommend you apply to the Master’s Programme in Conservation of Cultural Heritage Objects.

 Programme structure and content